 To assure that you are able to fulfill your clinical obligations for each course, it is important for you to carefully screen and select preceptors who have the time to devote to you and who are willing to allow hands-on practice and clinical recording using their patients.

 Basic preceptor qualifications that must be met for all clinical courses in the NP major option include the following:

 - Physician (MD), Osteopathic Physician (DO), Physician Assistant (PA), or Nurse Practitioner (NP);

 - Nurse Practitioners must have earned MSN degree;

-- Currently licensed in state of proposed clinical preceptorship (except providers practicing in US goverment settings);
+- Currently licensed in state of proposed clinical preceptorship (except providers practicing in US government settings);

 - Preceptor practicing in area related to content of clinical course in which student is enrolled;